Improving radiation therapy for cancer

 “What you guys are doing, the research you’re doing, is impacting people every day,” he told the audience.

-The symposium was organized by the John B. Little Center for Radiation Sciences, named for the late John B. Little, the former James Stevens Simmons Professor of Radiobiology, Emeritus.
+The symposium was hosted by the John B. Little Center for Radiation Sciences, named for the late John B. Little, the former James Stevens Simmons Professor of Radiobiology, Emeritus.
+Organizers of the event included JBL Center co-directors Zachary Nagel, associate professor of genomics and cancer biology, and Kristopher Sarosiek, associate professor of radiation biology and cell death; along with Henning Willers, associate professor of radiation oncology at Harvard Medical School.
 The JBL Center has been a pioneer in the field of radiation research since its establishment at the School as a result of the philanthropy of Gerald Chan, SM ’75, SD ’79.

 “By including perspectives drawn from mechanistic, computational, and translational studies, the symposium embodies a theme that resonates with one of the greatest strengths of our School—bringing together an array of disciplines and modes of research to address public health problems, which are always complex,” said Andrea Baccarelli, dean of the faculty, in his opening remarks.